Lightning (Final Fantasy): Final Fantasy XIII series

-Lightning, along with her sister Serah, is a resident of Cocoon, an artificial world hovering above the planet Gran Pulse.
-Each of these regions is controlled by a sect of the fal'Cie, a race of demigods whose two factions, the "Sanctum" population on Cocoon and the "Pulse" fal'Cie from Gran Pulse, are hostile toward one another.
-In Final Fantasy XIII: Episode Zero: Promise, a novel set before the events of XIII, it is revealed that Lightning and Serah's parents died when their children were young, and that Lightning resolved to become her sister's protector but ended up neglecting her in the process.
-She grows to resent Snow's romantic relationship with Serah and the anti-government activities of his group NORA.
-Lightning discovers too late that Serah has been branded as a l'Cie—a human cursed with magical powers and a task to complete—by the Gran Pulse fal'Cie Anima: Lightning initially thinks that Serah is using her condition as an excuse to marry Snow and drives her away.
-When Serah is taken prisoner by Anima, Lightning resigns from the service as a member of the Guardian Corps and volunteers herself for the Purge, a forced relocation of citizens believed to have come into contact with Anima, to save her sister.
+Lightning lives with her sister Serah within Cocoon, an artificial world above the planet Gran Pulse.
+The two worlds are controlled by sects of the fal'Cie, a race of demigods whose two factions, the "Sanctum" population on Cocoon and the "Pulse" fal'Cie from Gran Pulse, are hostile toward one another.
+In Final Fantasy XIII: Episode Zero: Promise, a novel set before the events of XIII, it is revealed that Lightning and Serah's parents died when their children were young.
+Lightning resolved to become her sister's protector, but neglected her in the process.
+She resents Snow's romantic relationship with Serah and the anti-government activities of his group NORA.
+Lightning discovers too late that Serah has been branded as a l'Cie—a human cursed with magical powers and a task to complete—by the Gran Pulse fal'Cie Anima: Lightning initially thinks that Serah is lying to get her approval to marry Snow.
+When Serah is captured by Anima, Lightning volunteers herself for the Purge, a forced relocation of citizens believed to have come into contact with Anima, to save her sister.

-In Final Fantasy XIII, Lightning, accompanied by Sazh Katzroy, reaches Anima along with Snow, Hope and Oerba Dia Vanille, two surviving Purge exiles.
-When they find Serah, she turns to crystal.
-Then Lightning and the party fight Anima and are marked as l'Cie when PSICOM, Cocoon's main military force, destroys Anima.
-Skeptical of Snow's resolve to save her sister, Lightning abandons him and Serah, both of whom are then rescued by Oerba Yun Fang and a rogue Cocoon military force called the Cavalry.
-Splitting up from Sazh and Vanille, Lightning ends up traveling with Hope.
-During their time together, Lightning inadvertently summons Odin and unknowingly supports Hope's plan to assassinate Snow as she protects and mentors him.
+In Final Fantasy XIII, Lightning reaches Anima alongside Snow, Hope and other Purge survivors.
+Serah turns to crystal when they arrive, and before it is destroyed Anima marks them as l'Cie.
+Skeptical of Snow's resolve to save her sister, Lightning abandons them and ends up traveling with Hope.
+During their time together, Lightning inadvertently summons Odin and unknowingly supports Hope's plan to kill Snow as she protects and mentors him.
 Throughout the game, Lightning struggles to deal with her nature as a l'Cie, her anger at being made Cocoon's enemy, and her guilt at disbelieving Serah's story.
-After overcoming these issues, she acknowledges Snow's relationship with Serah and his faith that they will restore her.
-When they kill the Sanctum fal'Cie Orphan to save Cocoon, Lightning, Serah and the party except for Vanille and Fang are allowed to return to their normal lives as Vanille and Fang form a crystal pillar to stop Cocoon from colliding with Gran Pulse.Final Fantasy XIII: Episode I, a short novel set immediately after XIII, shows Lightning uneasy about whether her battle is over or not.
-She leaves to save Fang and Vanille, but first gives her blessing to Snow and Serah's marriage.
-Eventually, Lightning finds herself caught in a dark void, but she decides to keep moving forward.
+Overcoming her issues, she acknowledges Snow's relationship with Serah and his faith that they will restore her.
+When the party kill the Sanctum fal'Cie Orphan to save Cocoon, allies Vanille and Fang sacrifice themselves to form a crystal pillar to prevent Cocoon from colliding with Gran Pulse, while the rest including Lightning are freed of being l'Cie.
+Final Fantasy XIII: Episode I, a short novel set immediately after XIII, shows Lightning uneasy about whether her battle is over or not.
+She leaves to save Fang and Vanille, first giving her blessing to Snow and Serah's marriage.